Edugeek

-EduGeek.net is a British-based online peer support community and information portal for IT professionals predominantly working in the field of education, operating primarily as an internet forum.
-Founded by Chris Byers and Ric Charlton in 2005, the site now has 2 full-time paid employees the founder, Chris Byers & the webmaster Shaun Garriock.
-As of January 2025 the sites member base exceeds 109,000 users.
+EduGeek.net is a British-based online peer support community and information portal for IT professionals working in the field of education, operating primarily as an internet forum.
+Set up by Chris Byers and Ric Charlton in 2005, the site now has 2 full-time paid staff, the founder, Chris Byers, and a webmaster, Shaun Garriock.
+As of January 2025, the site has more than 109,000 users.

 History

-EduGeek was founded in 2005 by Chris Byers, an IT Systems manager for Lancashire schools in the United Kingdom, who has since become employed with the site full-time.
-During research, he found there was no other website or community that specifically targeted IT professionals that worked in Education.
+EduGeek was set up in 2005 by Chris Byers, an IT Systems manager for Lancashire schools in the United Kingdom, who has since become employed by the site full-time.
 The website initially used Dragonfly CMS, although this was found to be too restrictive and the site has since moved onto vBulletin.
-Today, the EduGeek community boasts a member base in excess of 109,000.
+Today, the EduGeek community has a member base in excess of 109,000.

 In April 2010, the NAHT released a report looking at the spending behaviours of schools and the way suppliers were taking advantage of them.
-This report was in part based on posts at Edugeek, where some members had provided detailed accounts of how their schools had been ripped off by some suppliers.
+This report was in part based on posts at Edugeek, where some members had provided accounts of how their schools had been ripped off by some suppliers.

-Following the announcement by the UK Government that it was to close Becta, members of EduGeek worked to ensure that the expertise and knowledge available from Becta didn't disappear, transferring it to various new homes on the internet.
+Following the announcement by the UK Government that it was to close Becta, members of EduGeek worked to ensure that the expertise and knowledge available from Becta remained available on other internet sites.

 EduGeek has been a regular feature at the BETT show, staffed by volunteers from its membership.

 Operation

-The website currently has 3 Administrators and 18 Moderators, who volunteer personal time to contribute to the community.
-To help financially, the site has many sponsors such as Smoothwall and Promethean.
-The site also uses advertisements provided by AdSense to generate income.
+The website has three Administrators and 18 Moderators, who volunteer personal time to contribute to the community.
+To help financially, the site has sponsors such as Smoothwall and Promethean Ltd. The site also uses advertisements provided by AdSense to generate income.

 Membership

-All of EduGeek services to its members are provided free of charge.
-Member's details are never sold or passed on to third parties, and it's this integrity which remains one of the sites main strong points.
+All of EduGeek's services to its members are provided free.
 Its members come from all areas of the IT profession.
-Originally aimed at the burgeoning field of IT professionals working within the British education sector in the mid-2000s (decade), its membership now consists of IT staff from all over the world in education, health, banking and private sector.
+Originally aimed at IT professionals working within the British education sector in the mid-2000s (decade), its membership now consists of IT staff from all over the world in education, health, banking and private sector.

-While the forum remains focussed on the education sector, their Technical forums contain help and information covering all IT sectors.
-Its membership increases at a rate of just over 10,000 per year although this currently shows signs of increasing.